 Ok, now the mental preparation is done let’s get onto the physical planning.
 This takes a lot longer.

 Some of the key things to consider when planning a family holiday are:

 When to go can refer to your baby’s age or a particular time during the year.
 If you have a newborn baby you may find that planning a holiday is the last thing on your mind.
 Many people prefer to wait till their baby is at least 2 months old before packing up and travelling anywhere further than the local health clinic.
-Many airlines will not allow a newborn on board til they are at least 7 days old so you should check any restrictions with the airline and your local doctor if you plan to fly.
+Many airlines will not allow a newborn on board until they are at least 7 days old so you should check any restrictions with the airline and your local doctor if you plan to fly, as an infant’s immune system is no match for some of the viruses and bacteria that float around on airplanes and in airports.
 Most doctors recommend that you wait at least 2 weeks before flying and possibly longer if you have had a caesarean.
 Don’t forget your baby is vulnerable and your body is still healing.
 Sometimes the healing process can take a while and you don’t want to aggravate any physical issues.

 Health risks noted, there are many benefits to travelling with a newborn.
 They stay in one spot; you won’t really understand the value of this until you have spent 15 hours on a long haul flight with 2 active toddlers.
 Young infants also sleep a lot so you can usually rely on them to sleep through a good part of a flight or long drive.
 The rocking motion and the humming noise of both a plane and a car should help you out.
 You can also hold onto the restaurant dining experience for a bit longer.
 A baby capsule or pram alongside your table with a sleeping bub in it means you can both enjoy a nice meal as long as you don’t take too long.